thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 ## Supported configurations

-ThoughtSpot Engineering has performed extensive testing of the ThoughtSpot platform on VMware for the best performance, load balancing, scalability, and reliability.
+ThoughtSpot Engineering has performed extensive testing of the ThoughtSpot platform in VMware for the best performance, load balancing, scalability, and reliability.
 Based on this testing, ThoughtSpot recommends the following _minimum specifications_ for an individual VMware ESXi host machine: